xieofxie/Cognitive-Services-Direct-Line-Speech-Client/README.md

 # Direct Line Speech Client

 The Direct Line Speech Client is a Windows Presentation Foundation (WPF) application in C# that makes it easy to test interactions with your bot before creating a custom client application.
 It demonstrates how to use the [Azure Speech Services Speech SDK](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-sdk) to manage communication with your Azure Bot-Framework bot.
 To use this client, you need to register your bot with the [Direct Line Speech](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directlinespeech?view=azure-bot-service-4.0) channel.
+Direct Line Speech Client is used in the tutorial [Voice-enable your bot using the Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/tutorial-voice-enable-your-bot-speech-sdk).

 ## Features